There are enough things to do in Busan that you could easily spend a month here and still feel as though you have barely scratched the surface.

 Being a port town, of course, Busan was going to have a fish market.
 In fact, Busan’s Jagalchi Fish Market is the largest of its kind in all of Korea.

-‘Fresh’ is the keyword here and you can watch fishermen bringing in their latest catches and fish being sliced, diced, chopped and splayed (that’s a word?
-Well I like how it sounds) in ways you didn’t think possible.
+‘Fresh’ is the keyword here and you can watch fishermen bringing in their latest catches and fish being sliced, diced, and chopped in ways you didn’t think possible.

-Just make sure that the sea creatures are not still wriggling around when you put them in your mouth -except for the Octopus – it’s O.K. to slice off a cheeky bit of tentacle and eat them live here… in fact, it’s kinda the in thing (sannakji).
+Just make sure that the sea creatures are not still wriggling around when you put them in your mouth -except for the octopus.
+It’s okay to slice off a cheeky bit of tentacle and eat them live here.
+In fact, it’s kinda the in thing (sannakji).

-Seafood lovers can opt to buy fresh fish from one of the stalls at Jagalchi and then have their food prepared especially for them at one of the nearby tented restaurants.
+Seafood lovers can opt to buy fresh fish from one of the stalls at Jagalchi.
+You can either take your purchases home, or opt to have them expertly cooked at one of the nearby tented restaurants.